Get reading with these Audible and book deals for Prime Day | CNN Underscored

 ’The Handmaid’s Tale’ and ‘The Testaments’ Box Set by Margaret Atwood ($14.70, originally $32.90; amazon.com)

-Tons of popular book box sets are up to 40% off this Prime Day, including this “The Handmaid’s Tale” box set that includes the novel that inspired the hit TV show, as well as the sequel by Margaret Atwood.
+Tons of popular book box sets are up to 40% off this Prime Day, including this “The Handmaid’s Tale” box set that includes the novel that inspired the hit TV show as well as the sequel by Margaret Atwood.
 Bonnet not included.

 ’Batman: The Dark Knight Returns’ Book & Mask Set by Frank Miller & Lynn Varney ($23.58, originally $39.99; amazon.com)